cdh4u/conference-pubsub/draft-holmberg-conference-pubsub.md

 FEC is sent as a separate RTP stream.

-       FEC Packet: The forward error correction algorithms at the transmitter take the media packets as an input.
-They output both the media packets that they are passed, and new packets called FEC packets.

-                 Associated: An FEC packet is said to be "associated" with one or more media packets when those media packets are used to generate the FEC packet (by use of the exclusive or operation).

-   The FEC packets are not sent in the same RTP stream as the media packets.
-They can be sent as a separate stream, or as a secondary codec in the redundant codec payload format

 ### RTP Payload Format for Flexible Forward Error Correction (FEC) (IETF RFC 8627)

 https://datatracker.ietf.org/doc/html/rfc8627